-The University may require an employee to submit an original certificate of illness or disability for absences of less than five (5) consecutive days on the following conditions:
+The University may require an employee to submit an original certificate of illness or disability in cases where an absence is for five or more consecutive work days on the following conditions:

-Where an employee has a consistent pattern within a twelve (12) month period of maintaining a zero or near zero Sick Leave balance without documentation of the need for such relatively high utilization.

-- (2) Where an employee has unusual absence patterns such as Monday/Friday, or the day before and/or the day after a holiday. - (3) Where an employee has five (5) or more occurrences of undocumented Sick Leave usage within a twelve (12) month - (4) Where an employee has three (3) or more occurrences of undocumented Sick Leave usage of two (2) or more consecutive days in a twelve (12) month period. - d.
+- Where an employee has a consistent pattern within a twelve (12) month period of maintaining a zero or near zero Sick Leave balance without documentation of the need for such relatively high utilization. - (2) Where an employee has unusual absence patterns such as Monday/Friday, or the day before and/or the day after a holiday. - (3) Where an employee has five (5) or more occurrences of undocumented Sick Leave usage within a twelve (12) month period. - (4) Where an employee has three (3) or more occurrences of undocumented Sick Leave usage of two (2) or more consecutive days in a twelve (12) month period. - d.
 Procedures for Certification Requirement

 Prior to imposing a requirement on an employee for documentation of Sick Leave use, under Section c. above, the University shall orally counsel the employee that future undocumented absences may trigger a requirement for certification of future occurrences of Sick Leave.
 If the employee has another undocumented absence after such counseling, the University may, subject to the concurrence of the Office of Human Resources, then put the employee on written notice that he/she must certify all Sick Leave usage for the next six (6) months if the undocumented absence accumulated in accordance with Section B.4.c.
-At the conclusion of the six (6) months, the certification requirement will be rescinded provided the employee has complied with the certification requirement and is in compliance with this Section.
-If the employee has not complied with the certification requirement and is not in compliance with this Section, the requirement shall be extended for six (6) months from the date of the lack of compliance with the requirement.
+At the conclusion of the six (6) months, the certification requirement will be rescinded provided the employee has complied with the certification requirement and is in compliance with this article.
+If the employee has not complied with the certification requirement and is not in compliance with this article, the requirement shall be extended for six (6) months from the date of the lack of compliance with the requirement.
 Although a requirement for certification is not a disciplinary action, an employee may grieve allegations of misapplications of this procedure.
 Failure of the employee to provide certification as described in this Section may subject the employee to disciplinary action.

 - e.
-Verification may include but may not be limited to: - (1) A written statement from the medical provider as listed in Section B.4.f. indicating that the employee is required to be absent from work due to illness; - (2) The duration of absence from work; - (3) Prognosis of employee's ability to return to work; - (4) Title and original signature of an accredited, licensed or certified medical provider; and - (5) Any other information necessary to verify that the employee's use of Sick Leave is in accordance with Section B. Such information does not need to include information about the specific illness or health condition of the employee.

-- f.
-Medical verification as outlined in Section B.4. may be obtained from an accredited Christian Sciences practitioner, or from the appropriate of any of the following licensed or certified medical providers:

-- (1) Physician;

-- (2) Physical Therapist;

-- (3) Clinical Psychologist;

-- (4) Dentist;

-- (5) Oral Surgeon;

-- (6) Chiropractor;
+Verification may include but may not be limited to: - (1) A written statement from the medical provider as listed in Section B.4.f. indicating that the employee is required to be absent from work due to illness; - (2) The duration of absence from work; - (3) Prognosis of employee's ability to return to work; - (4) Title and original signature of an accredited, licensed or certified medical provider; - (5) Documentation of the birth or adoption of a child, if sick leave is requested under Section 0 of this article, and; - (6) Any other information necessary to verify that the employee's use of Sick Leave is in accordance with this article.
+Such information does not need to include information about the specific illness or health condition of the employee. - f.
+Medical verification as outlined in this article may be obtained from an accredited Christian Sciences practitioner, or from the appropriate of any of the following licensed or certified medical providers: - (1) Physician; - (2) Physical Therapist; - (3) Clinical Psychologist; - (4) Dentist; - (5) Oral Surgeon; - (6) Chiropractor;

-- (7) Podiatrist;

-- (8) Certified Nurse Practitioner;

-- (9) Certified Nurse-Midwife; or

-- (10) Licensed Certified Social Worker-Clinical

-- (11) Licensed Clinical Professional Counselor

-- 6. Advanced Sick Leave for the Employee's Own Illness

-- a.
-An employee who sustains a temporary, recoverable illness, injury or serious disability may request advanced use of Sick Leave subject to the following four conditions:
+- (7) Podiatrist; - (8) Certified Nurse Practitioner; - (9) Certified Nurse-Midwife; or - (10) Licensed Certified Social Worker-Clinical - 5.
+Advanced Sick Leave for the Employee's Own Illness - a.
+An employee who sustains a temporary, recoverable illness, injury or serious disability, or is eligible for parental leave, may request advanced use of Sick Leave subject to the following two conditions: